clekremer/PP5/README.md

 ### Page 1: Quick Project Summary

+ - General Information
+    - Powdery mildew is a fungal disease on cherry trees.
+    - Infected plants display white powdery coat on the leaves and stems.
+    - The disease occurs mostly in high humid and moderate temperatures.
+    - It can have severe and negative impact on growth, by slowing down the growth of the plant and can infect the fruits as well.
+ - Project Dataset
+    - The dataset was dowloaded from Kaggle.
+It contains 2104 healthy leaves and 2104 affected leaves.
+ - The project has two business requirements:
+    - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
+    - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
+ - Link to additional information
+    - For more information, please visit my GitHub Repo read the README file.

 ### Page 2: Leaves Visualizer
+- It will answer 1st Requirement: The client is interested in having a study that visually differentiates a parasitised from an healthy leaves.
+  - Checkbox 1 - Difference between average and variability image
+  - Checkbox 2 - Differences between average mildew infected leaf and average healthy leaf
+  - Checkbox 3 - Image Montage for healthy and infected leaves

 ### Page 3: Powdery Mildew Detection

+- 2nd Business Requirement: "The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew."
+- Link to download a set of mildew infected and uninfected leaf images for live prediction: "You can download images containing powdery mildew and healthy leaves for prediction [here].(https://www.kaggle.com/datasets/codeinstitute/cherry-leaves/code)."
+- User Interface with a file uploader widget.
+The user should upload multiple cherry leaf images.
+It will display the image and a prediction statement, indicating if the leaf is infected or not with powdery mildew and the probability associated with this statement.
+- Table with the image name and prediction results.
+- Download button to download table in a csv file

 ### Page 4: Project Hypothesis and Validation

+Block for each project hypothesis and the conclusion and how this is validated:

+Cherry leaves which are infected with powdery mildew have a white coating and spots on its sureface.
+Infected leaves can clearly be distinguished from healthy leavesand validation can be done by comparing healthy and infected leaves based on images.

+Average Image, Variability Image and Difference between Averages studies did not reveal any clear pattern to differentiate one from another except some whiteness to the image.
+An Image Montage shows that mildew infected leaves have white coats on their surface.

+An ML based model is used in an image visualizer to differentiate between healthy and infected cherry leafs.
+The model should have a minimum validity of 97% accuracy.
+By the help of this ML based image visualizer the process should become much more effective for the company in terms of time and money saving.

 ### Page 5: ML Performance Metrics

+- Label Frequencies for Train, Validation and Test Sets
+- Model History: Accuracy and Losses
+- Model evaluation result

 ## Unfixed Bugs